What is Trazimera™ (trastuzumab-qyyp)?

 - Are being treated for an infection

 Trazimera can harm an unborn baby.
 If you can become pregnant, you should use birth control during treatment and for some time after the last dose of Trazimera.
-You should also not breastfeed during treatment with Trazimera and for some time after the last dose.
-Talk to your doctor about your options for birth control and breastfeeding while taking Trazimera.4
+Talk to your doctor about your options for birth control while taking Trazimera.
+Additionally, if you are breastfeeding or plan to breastfeed, talk with your doctor about this consideration to make sure you have a plan that is safe before starting treatment.4

 Before beginning treatment for breast cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.